-Much effort is given to use network-based information for formulating optimal policy responses to COVID-19, including social distancing and countrywide lockdown \cite{Block2020}.
-However, the observation of social networks is often noisy (with either missing connections or mistaken edge weights), and for most of the time, incomplete \cite{Rushmore2014}.
-Obtaining precise knowledge is most challenging since face-to-face contact networks are strongly time-variant.
+Much effort has been given to using network-based information for formulating optimal policy responses to COVID-19 \cite{LALMUANAWMA2020,sym12101646}, including social distancing and countrywide lockdown \cite{Block2020}.
+However, the observation of social networks is often noisy (with either missing connections or mistaken edge weights), and, most of the time, incomplete \cite{Rushmore2014}.
+Obtaining precise knowledge is particularly challenging since face-to-face contact networks are strongly time-variant.
 The noise-level could be up to $74\%$ (missing edges) for observed connection networks, as mentioned by \cite{KOSKINEN2013514}.
-On the contrary, as pointed out by \cite{alsdurf2020covi}, contact tracing applications can significantly reduce the rate of infection in the studied population when the participation rate is above $60\%$.
+On the other hand, as pointed out by \cite{alsdurf2020covi}, contact tracing applications can significantly reduce the rate of infection in the studied population when the participation rate is above $60\%$.
 In other words, it is critical to maintaining an error level inferior to 40\%.
-Therefore, a considerable gap can be found between the requiring precision and the available data of the temporal networks.
-A real-time updating of prior network knowledge is thus essential to improving vaccine efficiency.\\
+Therefore, a considerable gap can be found between the required precision and the available data on the temporal networks. real-time updatings of prior network knowledge is thus essential to improving vaccine efficiency.\\